-- "Model Simulation" on page 4-3 - "Conservation of Amounts During Simulation" on page 2-15 - "Determining the Stoichiometry Matrix for a Model" on page 3-11
+- "Model Simulation" on page 4-2 - "Determining the Stoichiometry Matrix for a Model" on page 3-11

 Choosing a Simulation Solver

 To simulate a model, the SimBiology software converts a model to a system of differential equations.
 It then uses a solver function to compute solutions for these equations at different time intervals, giving the model's states and outputs over a span of time.